JustalK/POC-SPLINE/README.md

 - **Poc 1:** Test to include a spline in a react component
 - **Poc 2:** Test to turn the spline into a background
 - **Poc 3:**: Test with controller and animation
+- **Poc 4:**: Playing with shape for reproducing the effect of my portfolio

 ## Development